initialxy/initialxy-frontpoint-scheduler/README.md

 # Usage
 Install [esy](https://github.com/esy/esy) first and initialize with `esy install`.
 Run with `esy run` on the project root directory.

 However on the actual RaspberryPi, it's a bit more difficult, because esy doesn't seem to work on ARM processor even though it installs correctly.
 But we can still build with [dune](https://github.com/ocaml/dune).
-Install [opam](https://opam.ocaml.org/) first and swtich to OCaml 4.06.1 (this is the latest version that meets all package min and max version requirements as of writing).
+Install [opam](https://opam.ocaml.org/) first and swtich to OCaml 4.10.1 (this is the latest version that meets all package requirements as of writing).
 Install dune and let dune tell you what packages you need to install from opam.
 However you must run the executable with **absolute path** (because I didn't want to drag in another heavy library just to get absolute path in OCaml). eg.

     $ sudo apt-get install opam
     $ opam init
-    $ opam switch create 4.06.1
+    $ opam switch create 4.10.1
     $ opam install dune reason
     $ dune external-lib-deps --missing @@default  # Run the opam command it prints out
     $ dune build